 No matter how you transfer data in and out of our systems, be aware that PII and PHI data cannot be stored or transferred into the NIH HPC systems.

 You do not need to have an ssh session on Helix or Biowulf to start or monitor a transfer.
-You will simply need to authenticate with your NIH PIV/PIN, or login/password to access any of the above endpoints.
+You will simply need to authenticate with your NIH PIV/PIN or equivalent to access any of the above endpoints.